jessicachung/gvl_misc/gvl_tutorials_terse.md

 ## Histogram and summary statistics

 ### Cut out column 1 and 6
- - Text Manipulation > Cut  `#NOTE: two cut tools in the toolbar #IN-TEST`
+ - Text Manipulation > Cut
    Columns: "c1,c6"
    Delimited by: Tab
    Contig_stats.txt

 ### Remove the Header lines of the new file.
- - Text Manipulation > Remove beginning `#NOTE: two tools in the toolbar #IN-TEST`
+ - Text Manipulation > Remove beginning
    Remove First: 1
    From: Cut on data1

 ### Make a histogram.
- - Graph/Display Data > Histogram `#NOTE: Histogram appears in Statistics and not Graph/Display Data #IN-TEST`
+ - Graph/Display Data > Histogram
    Dataset: Remove beginning on Data X
    Numerical column for X axis: c2
    Number of breaks: 25